 The Graduate English faculty is large in number and extraordinarily wide-ranging in its scholarship.
 Students are advised to investigate just how extensive the range of potential supervisors is.
-Upon entering the program, every PhD student is assigned a mentor, who is one source of information about potential thesis supervisors.
-Coursework offers the chance to explore intellectual affinities with potential supervisors, and (as above) the Associate Director, PhD can provide useful advice.
+Every PhD student is assigned a mentor, who is one source for information about potential thesis supervisors.
+Coursework offers the chance to explore intellectual affinities with potential supervisors, and the Associate Director, PhD of the graduate program can provide useful advice.
 Members of the Graduate Faculty are always willing to discuss thesis topics and supervision with candidates, and asking a faculty member to read and comment on a fellowship proposal is an excellent way to begin to gauge the potential of a supervisory relationship.

-Students should initiate discussion of a thesis topic (and ideally a draft of the preliminary thesis proposal) with potential supervisors during the Winter Term of the first year of the PhD program (second year of the PhD U program).
+Students should initiate discussion of a thesis topic with potential supervisors no later than the winter/second term of the first year of the PhD program (second year for Direct Entry students).